 MGC Plaza, Vienna

-The urban design includes three elegant, equally high residential towers with a height of 120 metres and a floor space of about 30 by 30 metres.
-The towers are arranged linearly and have intermediate distances of 30 metres.
-Vis à vis the concise towers is the basement building with a south-facing kindergarten, as well as retail space on the ground floor (including café and outdoor area) and basement.
-In addition, a ‘use-neutral’ building structure allows for a wide range of possibilities, such as offices, practices and law firms.
+The design shows three elegant, equally high residential towers with a height of 120 metres and a base area of around 30 by 30 metres.
+The towers are arranged linearly with intermediate distances of 30 metres each.
+Opposite the striking towers is the plinth building with a south-facing Kindergarten and commercial areas on the ground floor (including café and outdoor area) and basement.
+Above this, a ‘use-neutral’ building structure offers a variety of options such as offices, law firms and offices.

-Client: MGC GmbH in cooperation with the City of Vienna
+Client: MGC GmbH in Cooperation with Stadt Wien

 Architecture: Dietrich | Untertrifaller with Riegler Riewe and schneider+schumacher